giantswarm/docs/src/content/advanced/forcing-cgroupsv1/index.md

   ...
 ```

-Or you can use `kubectl` command to anotate the CR.
+Or you can use the `kubectl` command to annotate the CR.

 ```yaml
 kubectl annotate machinepools.exp.cluster.x-k8s.io f8ak0 node.giantswarm.io/cgroupv1=""